Metrizable uniform spaces: Uniform ANRs

 Another consequence of Theorem \ref{LCU+Hahn} is the following

-\begin{theorem} A finite dimensional metrizable uniform space is a uniform ANR if and only if it is uniformly locally contractible. \end{theorem}
+\begin{theorem} A uniformly finite dimensional metric space is a uniform ANR if and only if it is uniformly locally contractible. \end{theorem}

-\begin{proof} Let $X$ be a uniformly locally contractible $n$-dimensional space.
-Then its completion $\bar X$ is still $n$-dimensional (see Lemma \ref{rfd-completion}).
+\begin{proof} Let $X$ be a uniformly locally contractible uniformly $n$-dimensional space.
+Then its completion $\bar X$ is still uniformly $n$-dimensional (see the proof of Lemma \ref{rfd-completion}).
 By \cite[Theorem V.34]{I3}, $\bar X$ is the limit of an inverse sequence of $n$-dimensional uniform polyhedra $P_i$.
-Since $X$ is uniformly locally contractible, every collection of small spheroids $S^k\to X$ bounds a uniformly equicontinuous family of small singular disks $D^{k+1}\to X$.
-Using this, it is easy to construct maps $r_i\:P_i\to X$ by induction on skeleta, so that for each $\eps>0$ there is an $i$ such that the composition $X\subset\bar X\xr{p^\infty_i}P_i\xr{r_i}$ is $\eps$-close to the identity.
+Since $X$ is uniformly locally contractible, every uniformly equicontinuous family of small spheroids $S^k\to X$ bounds a uniformly equicontinuous family of small singular disks $D^{k+1}\to X$.
+Using this, it is easy to construct maps $r_i\:P_i\to X$ by induction on skeleta, so that for each $\eps>0$ there is an $i$ such that the composition $X\subset\bar X\xr{p^\infty_i}P_i\xr{r_i}X$ is $\eps$-close to the identity.
 By \cite[1.9]{I1}, each $P_i$ is a uniform ANR and so (see Lemma \ref{Hahn}(a)) satisfies the Hahn property.
 Since each $p^\infty_i\:\bar X\to P_i$ is uniformly continuous, we infer that $X$ also satisfies the Hahn property.
 By Theorem \ref{LCU+Hahn}, $X$ is a uniform ANR. \end{proof}

 \begin{remark} Borsuk's example of a locally contractible compactum $X$ that is not an ANR (see \cite{Bo}) is easily seen to be not uniformly locally contractible (cf.\ \cite[Theorem 4.1]{Du2}).
-Thus uniform local contractibility of a residually finite dimensional metrizable uniform space $X$ does not follow from uniform local connectedness of each of the functional spaces $F_n=U(S^n\x\N,X)$.
-By the proof of Theorem \ref{rfd-ANR}, it does follow when $X$ is finite-dimensional. \end{remark}
+Thus uniform local contractibility of a uniformly finitistic metric space $X$ does not follow from uniform local connectedness of each of the functional spaces $F_n=U(S^n\x\N,X)$.
+By the proof of Theorem \ref{rfd-ANR}, it does follow when $X$ is uniformly finite-dimensional. \end{remark}

-\begin{remark} By the proof of Theorem \ref{rfd-ANR} (see also \S\ref{inverse limits}), if $X$ is a uniformly locally contractible metrizable uniform space, then for every finite-dimensional uniform space $Y$, every uniformly continuous partial map $Y\supset A\to X$ extends to a uniformly continuous map $Y\to X$. \end{remark}
+\begin{remark} By the proof of Theorem \ref{rfd-ANR} (see also Part \ref{inverse limits}), if $X$ is a uniformly locally contractible metrizable uniform space, then for every uniformly finite-dimensional uniform space $Y$, every uniformly continuous partial map $Y\supset A\to X$ extends to a uniformly continuous map $Y\to X$. \end{remark}